Prophet Joseph (TV series): Production

-Salahshoor describes his reasons for making the movie in an interview with a Shia TV station, with a concurrent translation into English.
+Salahshoor describes his reasons for making the movie in an interview, with a concurrent translation into English.

 Distribution

 The series, dubbed in English, can be viewed on Iran's iFilm movie network.

 The original series, in Persian, can also be obtained in a 16-DVD, two-box set from its official distributor, Soroush Multimedia Company of Iran (Soroush.tv).
 First 15 DVDs contain 3 episodes each.
 Last DVD contains 3 episodes on the making of the series.